vremenar/rpi-setup/README.md

 Traefik handles Let's Encrypt certificates for all public domains.

+All servicees exposed through Traefik have configured health checks.

 ## PiHole
 A network ad-blocker.
 It sinkholes DNS queries to ad systems.
 Love it.
 ## no-ip2 and Cloudflare-DDNS